bever1337/nfa101/README.md

 # nfa101

-I naively wanted to pattern match an arbitrary stream of data using regular expressions and I discovered implementations are lacking or non-existant.
+I naively wanted to pattern match an arbitrary stream of data using regular expressions and I discovered implementations are lacking or non-existent.
 Now I'm working from the ground up and prototyping a language engine that matches on arbitrary streams of bytes.
 The first goal is a formal NFA implementation.
 It is up to the developer to enforce specific compilation algorithms like "Thompson's Construction."

 ### 1. Defines an NFA implementation by the 5-tuple (Q, Σ, δ, q0, F)